1. Introduction#

 By calling (invoking) the cat function, we printed out a given character string that we enclosed in double-quote characters.

 Documenting code is a good development practice.
-It is thus worth knowing that any text followed by a hash sign (that is not part of a string) is a comment.
-It ignored by the interpreter.
+It is thus worth knowing that any text following a hash sign (that is not part of a string) is a comment.
+It is ignored by the interpreter.

 # This is a comment.